designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 -

 After you found out about Itten's contrasts, look at the pictures on the next pages and match the contrasts with the pictures. **Don't cheat** by being lazy and clicking on the answer key first!
-You're better than that. 😉
+You're better than that.

-~Which contrasts do you see?~
+Which contrasts do you see?

 <ContrastQuiz :input="[
   ['Contrast of hue',         0],